albrow/zoom/README.md

 	out of the box (including custom types, slices, maps, complex types, and embedded structs), provides tools for making multi-command transactions easier, and of course, provides the ability to run queries.
-3. **You want an easy-to-use datastore.** Zoom has a simple API and is arguable easier to use than some ORMs.
+3. **You want an easy-to-use datastore.** Zoom has a simple API and is arguably easier to use than some ORMs.
 For example, it doesn't require database migrations and instead builds up a schema based on your struct types.
 Zoom also does not require any knowledge of Redis in order to use effectively.
 Just connect it to a database and you're good to go!